Skip to main content

 Health and safety adviser

-Alternative titles for this job include Health and safety officer
+Alternative titles for this job include Health, safety and environment (HSE) adviser

-Health and safety advisers work to reduce accidents, injury and health problems in the workplace.
+Health and safety advisers develop policies designed to reduce the risk of accidents, injuries and health issues in the workplace.

 Average salary (a year)